Grab your copy now: The Plant-Powered Plan to Beat Diabetes

 Green Bean Mushroom Pot Pies with Mashed Potatoes

-4. Cut the Carbs (Just a Little)
+4. Moderate the Carbs

-Farro and White Bean Veggie Burgers
+Healthy Tuscan Farro & White Bean Veggie Burgers

 5. Lighten Up Your Classic Sandwich